ismango/SSR-TA/README.md

 # SSR-TA

-This is the code for the "SSR-TA: Sequence to Sequence based expert recurrent recommendation for ticket automation"
+This is the code for the "SSR-TA: Sequence to Sequence based expert recurrent recommendation for ticket automation" and baselines.

+pygcn https://github.com/tkipf/pygcn was used for implement the baseline DeepRouting.

 Pre-request